-If you are waiting to welcome a child into your family through adoption, there are a number of things that you and your family can do to help prepare for the new chapter you are about to begin.
+The adoption process involves different challenges and obstacles with waiting being one of the hardest ones.
+As you wait to welcome home a child into your family through adoption, there are things you and your family can do to help prepare for this new chapter you are about to begin.

-Finding a supportive community that understands the challenges you may potentially face as you work to form secure attachments with your child can be a key help for you and your family.
-There are multiple support groups for adoptive families that can be found through churches, local adoption agencies, or your community.
-These support groups can help provide a great deal of encouragement and insight into how to help meet the needs of your child.
-There are also many helpful resources available through our Empowered to Connect conferences that can help your family understand and develop new connecting strategies that will help to bring hope and healing to children from hard places.
+Finding a community that understands the challenges you may potentially face as you work to form secure attachments with your child can be a key help for you and your family.
+Check out support groups for adoptive families through your church or churches within your community, and reach out to your adoption agency for insight and recommendations.
+These support groups can help provide a great deal of encouragement and wisdom into how to help meet the needs of your child.
+There are also many helpful resources available, like Show Hope’s Hope for the Journey Conference, the bestselling The Connect Child by Dr. Karyn Purvis, Dr. David Cross, and Wendy Lyons Sunshine, and the Empowered to Connect podcast.
+For more resources, check out Show Hope’s Pre+Post Adoption Support work.

 4. Family Time

 Whether it’s just you and your spouse, or you have little ones already, as with any new addition to a family, your world is about to change.
-Because of this, it’s a good idea to set aside regular time to “unplug” from all the busyness and just have fun connecting as a family!
+Because of this, it’s a great idea to set aside regular time to “unplug” from all the busyness and just have fun connecting as a family!
 Weekend getaways, camping trips, day trips, or family game nights are all great ways to stay connected and united as a family.
-During a time that is often filled with anticipation, getting away with your loved ones will help you stay grounded.
+During a time that is often filled with anticipation and even angst, getting away with your loved ones will help you stay grounded.

-As you move through this life-changing journey, remember that prayer is a vital component of the preparation process for both you and your child.
+As you move through this life-changing journey, prayer is a vital component of the preparation process for both you and your child.
 If you already have children at home, involving them in praying for their new sibling at dinner or bedtime can be a great comfort and encouragement to them as they also wait.
-Keeping prayer as a regular part of your day reminds us that God is the one who ultimately goes before us in this journey and because of this, we can rest in his strength and provision.
+Keeping prayer as a regular part of your day reminds us that God is the one who ultimately goes before us in this journey, and because of this, we can rest in his goodness, strength, and provision.

-While you wait, we pray that the Lord, our Father to the fatherless, would bless you abundantly as you move through the process and transition into a newly created family through adoption.
+While you wait, we pray the Lord will bless you abundantly as you move through the process and transition into a newly created family through adoption.
 We hope that these tips will be encouraging and useful as you prepare to welcome home your new child.
-To read stories of families who have walked the path you are on right now, please click here.
+To read stories of families who have walked the path you are on right now, click here.